platzky/platzky/docs/plugins/shortcodes.rst

      - a nested tag, already rendered by the time the outer one runs
      - live markup

-The last two are markup platzky itself produced, by plugins that turned both keys for this content type — so trusting them is the same act as granting the plugin.
+The last two are markup platzky itself produced, by plugins whose offer and grant both cover this content type — so trusting them is the same act as granting the plugin.

 That is what makes escaping here pointless at best.
 Every character is either one the boundary already turned into an entity, leaving nothing to neutralise, or one a trusted